Blue Pits Housing Action

 - Client: Blue Pits Housing Action (Registered Charity)

-- Services: Website hosting and technical consultation
+- Services: Website development, hosting and ongoing technical consultation

 - Website: BluePitsHousingAction.co.uk

-- Source code: on git.chobble.com
+- Source code: Open source on git.chobble.com

-My Solution
+My solution

-Technical Details
+Technical details

 The site is a static "Jekyll" website that works great on mobile and meets WCAG2 accessibility guidelines.
 It includes integration with Facebook and CQC widgets for social proof.